resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/README.md

 * Now keen to learn about ResOS to see if it solves this problem.

 Once you, as a group, have agreed on your persona, hold up a green sticky note.
+(Make sure this is time limited)

 Ok: for our purposes today, the persona's that you have developed represent the people that you will be explaining our ResOS to.